thomsmoreau/Cloud_Ansible_wordpress/README.txt

 Packer-------------------------------------------------------------------------------------
 Packer file is "scaleway-cloud-courses-template.json" :
-- In the .bashrc file write ' at the en of the file) :
+- In the .bashrc file write (at the en of the file) :
 	- Use: #sudo nano .bashrc then:
 		- SCW_TOKEN=<your_token> and export
 		- SCALEWAY_ORGANIZATION=<your_organization_id>